Welcome to TFE

 Please note we provide macros and templates to aid the transcription process as well as other software to assist with things like automatic timestamping and the use of hotkeys if you prefer not to use a pedal.

 Additional Optional Training – TFE’s Video Course

 If you are interested in further extensive training, we do offer a 16-hour lecture series to aid your training process.
-The cost for these videos is $99 + VAT (if you reside in Israel).
+The value of these videos is $99 + VAT (if you reside in Israel).
 These videos are purely optional and do not at all affect the required testing/training discussed above.
+If you would like to have the videos made available to you at no cost, please contact us.
+Those who have not passed our initial training should opt for this option and then re-test with us again in order to join us.
 Click here to see more about what our course covers: http://transcriptionforeveryone.com/professional-transcribers-course

 We strongly recommend using ExpressScribe to work on your transcripts.
 This program allows you to control audio files without having to switch programs and allows you to use hotkeys.
 There are other programs out there and you might want to use a foot pedal.
 It is highly recommended you change the rewind hotkey(s) to the [ and/or \ keys (something near the backspace) in order to best use this program.
 You should be as comfortable as possible with this program so practice, practice, practice with it as much as you can.
 See the attached file to properly setup your Word and ExpressScribe.